Now Accepting Applications: Apply today for the AMP Technical Assistance Grant Program.

 This AMP grant gets things moving.

-City Thread brings communities together, building safer and more connected mobility networks in as little as 24 to 36 months.
+City Thread brings communities together, building safer and more connected mobility networks in only 24 to 36 months.

 Start here, with our Accelerated Mobility Playbook (AMP) technical assistance grant program.